Security and Privacy Issues in Deep Learning

-Depending on where the noise is added, such approaches can be divided into three groups: gradient-level~\cite{dp_sgd}, objective-level~\cite{dp_fm_lr} and label-level~\cite{dp_pate}.
-The gradient level approach injects noise into the gradients of the parameters in the training phase.
-The objective-level approach introduces the perturbed objective function by injecting the noise into the coefficients of the original objective function.
-The label-level approach introduces noise into the label in the knowledge transfer phase of the teacher student model.
+Differentially private deep learning models can be divided into three groups: gradient-level~\citep{dp_sgd, dp_sgd_rnn, dp_sgd_gan, dpgm, dp_sgd_improved}, objective-level~\citep{dp_fm_lr, dp_fm_ae, dp_fm_cdbn} and label-level~\citep{dp_pate, dp_pate_scale, dp_pate_gan} approaches, depending upon where the noise is added.
+Fig.~\ref{fig:dp_dl} shows an overview of these approaches.
+In the gradient-level approach, noise was inserted into the gradients of the parameters during the training phase.
+In the objective-level approach, noise was used to perturb the coefficients of the original objective function.
+In the label-level approach, noise was inserted into the label in the knowledge-transfer phase of the teacher--student mechanism.